RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 ## Community Contributed Project { .challenge }

-This project was created with Erik ... and [name].
+This project was created with Erik and Ruth.

 If you'd like to contribute a project of your own, then [get in touch with us on Github](https://github.com/CodeClub).